Top Nurse Practitioner Programs in Rhode Island

 Campus Based - Visit Website

-The University of Rhode Island's Doctor of Nursing Practice (DNP) program prepares advanced practice nurses to transform healthcare systems and influence policy.
-This comprehensive doctoral track offers specialized concentrations in adult-gerontology acute care, allowing students to develop high-level clinical expertise.
-Prospective students can expect a rigorous 72-credit program that combines advanced practice core courses with specialty-specific training.
+URI's Doctor of Nursing Practice (DNP) in Adult-Gerontology Acute Care offers a transformative 72-credit doctoral track for nurses seeking high-level clinical specialization.
+The program combines advanced practice core courses with specialty-specific training, preparing students to revolutionize healthcare systems.
 Admission requires a nursing baccalaureate degree, minimum 3.0 GPA, and professional nursing experience.
-Financial support options include traineeships and graduate assistantships, making this an accessible pathway for ambitious nursing professionals seeking to elevate their clinical capabilities.
+Financial support options like traineeships and graduate assistantships enhance accessibility for ambitious nursing professionals seeking advanced practice credentials.

 • 72-credit comprehensive DNP program